jiffyclub/blog-posts/broadcasting-ipython-notebooks.md

 notebooks and for that you need to know your IP address on the local network.
-On Macs you can get this from the Network pane of System Preferences, but I like to use [this Python script from Software Carpentry][get-my-ip], which should work on any sytem.
-On my home wifi my IP is usually something like `10.0.1.9` but it will vary depending on the configuration where you are.
+On Macs you can get this from the Network pane of System Preferences, but I like to use [this Python script from Software Carpentry][get-my-ip], which should work on any system.
+On my home WiFi my IP is usually something like `10.0.1.9` but it will vary depending on where you are.
 Take note of your IP address, in a minute we'll combine it with the port number used by the IPython Notebook server so your students can type something into their URL bars.

 # Start The Notebook Server and Note the Port Number